-Object Description Number of Instances Usage Serial Data Command T68 Serial Data Command T68 Provides an interface for the host driver to deliver various data sets to the device.
-Enable and configure as required.
-Object is not encrypted.
+Object Description Number of Instances Usage CTE Configuration T46 Controls the capacitive touch engine for the device.
+1 Must be configured.
+Timer T61 Provides control of a timer.
+4 Enable and configure as required.
 Dynamic Configuration Controller T70 Allows rules to be defined that respond to system events.
 20 Enable and configure as required.
-Configuration read/writes may be encrypted.
 Dynamic Configuration Container T71 Allows the storage of user configuration on the device that can be selected at runtime based on rules defined in the Dynamic Configuration Controller T70 object.
 1 Configure if Dynamic Configuration Controller T70 is in use.
-Configuration read/writes may be encrypted.
 Auxiliary Touch Configuration T104 Allows the setting of self capacitance gain and thresholds for a particular measurement to generate auxiliary touch data for use by other objects.
-1 Enable and configure if using self capacitance measurements.
-Configuration read/writes may be encrypted.
-Self Capacitance Global Configuration T109 , Check and configure as required (if using self capacitance measurements).
-Configuration read/writes may be encrypted.
+1 Enable and configure if using self capacitance measurements Self Capacitance Global Configuration T109 Provides configuration for self capacitance measurements employed on the device.
+1 Check and configure as required (if using self capacitance measurements).
 Self Capacitance Tuning Parameters T110 Provides configuration space for a generic set of settings for self capacitance measurements.
 4 Use under the guidance of Microchip field engineers only.
-Configuration read/writes may be encrypted.
 Self Capacitance Configuration T111 Provides configuration for self capacitance measurements employed on the device.
 2 Check and configure as required (if using self capacitance measurements).
-Configuration read/writes may be encrypted.
 Self Capacitance Measurement Configuration T113 Configures self capacitance measurements to generate data for use by other objects.
 1 Enable and configure as required.
-Configuration read/writes may be encrypted.
+Message Count T144 Provides a count of pending messages.
+1 Read-only object.
+Ignore Nodes Controller T145 Specifies how ignored nodes configured in Ignore Nodes T141 are applied to various measurement processes on the device.
+1 Configure as required